6 - 8

 Cephalopods are a diverse and versatile bunch of critters.
 The many kinds of octopus, squid, nautilus, and cuttlefish that make up the class Cephalopoda are clever predators and scavengers that can live in many different depths and environments in the world’s oceans.
 All cephalopods are soft-bodied, with arms around a central mouth; highly developed, image-forming eyes; and a tube-shaped organ called a funnel, or siphon, near the head.
 Cephalopods have evolved a remarkable variety of modes to get from one place to another.
 Some swim using all their arms or web, some wave small fins along their body, and others can actually walk from place to place!

-Check out the Macroscope video “The Running of the Octopus” to learn how one marine biologist studies a bizarre example of cephalopod locomotion:
+Check out the Macroscope video “Run, Octopus, Run” to learn how one marine biologist studies a bizarre example of cephalopod locomotion:

 Perhaps the most common type of locomotion used by cephalopods is jet propulsion.
 To travel by jet propulsion, a cephalopod such as a squid or octopus will fill its muscular mantle cavity (which is used to get oxygenated-water to their gills) with water and then quickly expel the water out of the siphon.
 The force of the water jet coming out of the siphon is opposed in equal magnitude by the force of the cephalopod’s body as it moves in the opposite direction (Newton’s 3rd law).
 These equal, opposing forces send the cephalopod jetting away from its water stream, much in the same way that a rocket ship is sent in the opposite direction of the exploding rocket fuel coming out of its engines.
 This type of locomotion is a great way for an octopus to accelerate away from danger quickly or for a squid to jump on to unsuspecting prey.